locser/locser/README.md

 - 👋 Hi, I’m @locser
-- 👀 I’m interested in BackEnd
+- 👀 I’m interested in Coding
-- 🌱 I’m currently learning Golang
+- 🌱 I’m currently learning Java and Angular
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me: ploc280301@gmail.com

 <!---
 locser/locser is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.